ezraroi/Human-AI-Collab/output/concepts.md

     - This:
         - Fixes the transformation in time (chronotope),
         - Creates substrate for future pattern recognition,
-        - Re-injects the *captured record* of alpha-elements into future cycles as upgraded C.
+        - Carries the captured record of alpha-elements into future cycles as a strengthened baseline for capacity.
 5. **Recursive Feedback (Time):**
     - On later days, the Journal feeds prior α-elements back into the next cycle as “baseline C”.
     - The circuit runs again with new input (D) → repeated metabolic passes gradually increase Capacity (C).